nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Event**: Something happening on the day.
+* **Event**: Tuition-related event that is happening on a particular day that has a start time and end time.
 * **Appointment**: An event that refers to a tuition session with a particular tutor.
-Information stored including the tutor's name, date of appointment, start and end time and location.
+Information stored including, the tutor's name, date of appointment, start and end time and location.
 * **Schedule**: An event that is closely related to tuition, such as allocating time to do tuition homework or assessments.
 * **Education Level**: The level of education offered by a tutor for a specific subject, e.g, "O level".
 * **Years of Experience**: Years of experience of tutoring a specific subject.